-Blind-stamped, embossed, molded, and incised leather on later wooden mount
+Medium: Leather, blind stamped, embossed, molded and incised; on later wooden mount

 Dimensions: Framed: 56 1/2 × 26 3/4 × 1 1/2 in.
 (143.5 × 67.9 × 3.8 cm);